Home | All Candidates | Arms Trade Treaty | Arms Sales to Saudi Coalition | Firearms Export Oversight

 Arms Sales to Saudi Coalition

 Sanders explicitly supports ending arms sales and military support to the Saudi-led coalition fighting in Yemen.
-Sanders supports completely ending the arms trade with Saudi Arabia.
 He voted (See also S.J.
 Res.
-36, 38) in favor of measures to stop the trade and helped lead the effort to override Trump's veto regarding emergency arms sales.
-Sanders also sponsored a War Powers Resolution, S.J.
+36, 38) in favor of measures to stop the trade and helped lead the effort to override Trump's veto regarding emergency arms sales (see resource page).
+Sanders also introduced a War Powers Resolution, S.J.
 Res.7, which would withdraw other forms of military assistance to the Saudi coalition including refueling and support.
-It passed both houses of Congress and reached the President's desk before being vetoed.
+It passed both houses of Congress and reached the President's desk before being vetoed (see resource page).

 Press release following Saudi bombing, September 3, 2019